Natural Remedies for RA Relief

 Copper There has been some evidence of copper's possible link to RA.
 Blood levels of copper are often elevated in people with rheumatoid arthritis, which leads some to believe that copper is being drawn out of body tissue stores and then transported by the blood to fight inflamed joints.
 It is known that copper, like zinc and selenium, is used to form anti-inflammatory compounds in the body and can help counteract the inflammation that occurs with rheumatoid arthritis.
 Copper is also essential for the body's manufacture of connective tissue, the ligaments, tendons and such that wrap around a joint like rubber bands and keep it stable.
 In the body, copper combines with salicylate, a compound found in aspirin, and improves the drug's pain-relieving ability.

-Specific Nutrients for Rheumatoid Arthritis - Relief for joint pain and RA
+Nutrients for Rheumatoid Arthritis

 - Some swear by borage oil and evening primrose oil both being essential fatty acids which contain very high amounts of GLA (Gamma Linolenic Acid) which helps to improve blood pressure and circulation.
 This GLA may already be included in a quality Omega essential fatty acid supplement, but is worth checking since some swear by this ingredient.